nbcrrolls/website/readme-wordpress.rst

        <meta name='robots' content='noindex,nofollow' />

    NOTE: blog_public was 0 as of 2016-03-09 on rocce-vm0 but 1 on test rocce-vm1.
-NOt sure when or how
+Not sure when or how
    the setting was changed.
-NO direct access to this option.php page form admin pages unless typed verbatim.
+No direct access to this option.php page form admin pages unless typed verbatim.

 #. see if google knows about the site and its pages ::